Generic Name: Sotalol hydrochloride

 Sotalol is excreted in the milk of laboratory animals and has been reported to be present in human milk.
-Because of the potential for adverse reactions in nursing infants from Sotalol, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Discontinue nursing on Sotalol.

 The safety and effectiveness of Sotalol in children have not been established.
 However, the Class III electrophysiologic and beta-blocking effects, the pharmacokinetics, and the relationship between the effects (QTc interval and resting heart rate) and drug concentrations have been evaluated in children aged between 3 days and 12 years old [see Dosage and Administration (2.4) and Clinical Pharmacology (12.2)].

-Intentional or accidental overdosage with Sotalol hydrochloride has rarely resulted in death.
+Intentional or accidental overdosage with Sotalol has resulted in death.

 Symptoms and Treatment of Overdosage